 Northwest — Button Brew House, 6800 N. Camino Martin

-Named for owners Todd and Erika Button, Button Brew House is Tucson’s newest brewery, located within walking distance of Catalina Brewing.
+Named for owners Todd and Erika Button, Button Brew House is one of Tucson’s newest breweries, located within walking distance of Catalina Brewing.
 Todd Button is a perfectionist when it comes to making beer, so expect some high quality pints during your visit.
 Button Brew House has both indoor and outdoor seating and is open seven days a week.
 The brewery celebrates its one-year anniversary this Saturday!

 Tap & Bottle North, 7254 N. Oracle Road, is the northwest outpost of the original Tap & Bottle on North Sixth Avenue, which means you can expect the same level of quality in the beers on tap and being sold by the bottle.